 Derrick Brooks Charities Rites of Passage Female Mentoring Program Updates

-During the months of November 2016 – January 2017 the young ladies had opportunities to participate in various activities.
-Officers Perry and Lovette from the Tampa Police Department spoke to the girls regarding bullying, absentee fathers and building your brand.
-Mrs. Tia Young, owner of Tampa Bay Etiquette Academy hosted a private Dining & Social Etiquette Luncheon at Maggiano’s Little Italy Restaurant for the mentees.
-Topics covered were table manners, formal introductions, greetings and handshakes, conversation skills, speaking, sitting and standing with confidence.
+During the months of November 2016 –March 2017 the young ladies had opportunities to participate in various activities.
+Officers Perry and Lovette from the Tampa Police Department spoke to the girls on topics regarding bullying, absentee fathers and building your brand.
+Mrs. Tia Young, owner of Tampa Bay Etiquette Academy hosted a private Dining & Social Etiquette Luncheon at Maggiano’s Little Italy Restaurant for our mentees.
+Topics covered were table manners, formal introductions, greetings and handshakes, conversation skills, public speaking, sitting and standing with confidence.
 Can someone say ice-skating!
-The girls spent some quality time bonding and having fun celebrating the holiday season ice-skating at Curtis Hixon Waterfront Park.
-To kick of the New Year we honored Dr. Martin Luther King by participating in the MLK Parade and our very own Derrick Brooks had the honor of being Grand Marshall!
-Thank you all for your continued support.
+The girls spent quality time bonding and having fun celebrating the holiday season ice-skating at Curtis Hixon Waterfront Park.
+To kick of the New Year, we honored Dr. Martin Luther King by participating in the MLK Parade and our very own Derrick Brooks had the honor of being Grand Marshall!
+The girls have almost completed their classes involving human rights.
+One more class to go and they will receive their certificates!
+We observed the month of March by focusing on historical women in black history.
+The girls created and presented vision boards in the memory of these influential women.
+As always, thank you all for your continued support of the ROPP.

 The 2016/2017 mentoring dates are:

 September 10, 2016- Parent meeting 11:00a.m. – 1:00p.m.

 December 10, 2016

 January 14, 2017